fsprojects/FAKE/docs/articles/fake-v6-release-announcement.md

 to use FAKE runner.

 By that, FAKE runner will have a minimum requirement of .NET v6 SDK.
 This new requirement has been added to the README file of the repository under a new section called *requirements*.
+Also, we updated the contribution guide to add the other possible ways that FAKE modules can be used in addition to using FAKE runner.
+These new approaches are being adopted by community to overcome some limitations on the runner.
+Especially, when upgrading to a new version of .NET.

 > We choose .NET 6 reference assemblies since .NET 6 is the current LTS release of .NET